GATECH-EIC/LLM4HWDesign_Starting_Toolkit/README.md

 #example: ./gen.sh "finetuned_model/" "hf-xxxxxxxxxx"
 ```

+NOTE: The folder with your model and config should include two files (1) the generated pytorch_model.bin and the [model config](https://huggingface.co/meta-llama/CodeLlama-7b-Instruct-hf/blob/main/config.json) of CodeLlama-7B-Instruct from huggingface

-The results will be printed and logged in `./data/gen.jsonl`
+The results will be printed and logged in `./model_eval/data/gen.jsonl`